wcfrobert/wthisj/README.md

-**Complexity #2: Should We consider Unbalanced Moment About Both Axes?**
+**Nuance #2: Should We consider Unbalanced Moment About Both Axes?**

 The natural follow up question is whether we need to use $J_{cx}$ and $J_{cy}$ at the same time for bi-axial moment.
-There's [plenty of debate](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment about both principal axes should be considered concurrently, or one axis at a time and take the worst.
-Based on the Eng-Tip discussion linked above, it seems like considering bi-axial moment will yield the maximum stress at a point, whereas all the experimental tests and thus code-based equations are based on the average stress across an entire face.
+There's [plenty of debate](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment about both principal axes should be considered concurrently, or one axis at a time.
+Calculating stress due to bi-axial moment will yield a maximum stress at a point, whereas all the experimental tests and thus code-based equations are based on the average stress across an entire face.
 According to the ACI committee 421 report in 1999 (ACI 421.1R-99), an overstress of 15% is assumed to be acceptable as stress is expected to distribute away from the highly stressed corners of the critical perimeter.
 However, this statement mysteriously disappeared in the latest version of the report (ACI 421.1R-20).
+I do not think there is consensus yet.
 I'll leave the engineering judgement to the reader.

 Here's the full shear stress equation if we were to consider unbalanced moment about both axes.